prem-kumar-verma/CTF/Challenges/Forensics.md

 so for normal person it will be still a mp3 file..but using binwalk or foremost you can see if there is any file in it

-- **headers** so..lets start from basic here.. every thing in pc or digital world is made up of 0 and 1..and the files which are in pc..they are formed using hex numbers(to see the hex bytes of file..use hex editor..example-https://www.onlinehexeditor.com/)if you open the hex of any file then in left side you will see the hex bytes and in right side it shows the file
+- **headers** so..lets start from basic here.. every thing in pc or digital world is made up of 0 and 1..and the files which are in pc..they are formed using hex numbers(to see the hex bytes of file..use hex editor..example-https://www.onlinehexeditor.com/) if you open the hex of any file then in left side you will see the hex bytes and in right side it shows the file

 ![Screenshot 2023-10-11 192907](https://github.com/prem-kumar-verma/CTF/assets/84134833/3d438ddd-142b-4ad1-96fc-e647f4e834b3)
 ![Screenshot 2023-10-11 192945](https://github.com/prem-kumar-verma/CTF/assets/84134833/6c0defdf-3af1-4d5a-b73e-777dffa3989c)